nikitaDanilenko/vmm/src/VMM.md

 ===============================================

-The computation of a maximal set of pairwise disjoint shortest paths between two vertex sets is realised by computing the reachability forest with the `reachForest`{.haskell} function and then pruning it with the following strategy.
+The computation of a maximal set of pairwise disjoint shortest paths between two vertex sets is realised by computing the reachability forest with the `reachForest` function and then pruning it with the following strategy.
 If there is no tree left, there no path left in the forest.
 If on the other hand there is a leftmost tree, check whether its root node is visited.
 If it is, continue with the remainder of the forest.
 If it's not, then visit this vertex.
 Next compute a path